syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Swimlane.md

 * Instead of dragging original object, preview of the node alone can be dragged.
 For preview dragging, refer to the [PreviewSettings](https://help.syncfusion.com/wpf/sfdiagram/preview-settings).

 * The `NodeChangedEvent` will notify the `OffsetX` and `OffsetY` changes with their old and new values.
 Along with that, this event will give information about interaction state.
-To explore about aruguments, refer to the [NodeChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.NodeChangedEventArgs.html) .
+To explore about arguments, refer to the [NodeChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.NodeChangedEventArgs.html) .

 ![Drag Node](Swimlane-images/Swimlane_Select_Drag.gif)